xeno010/Wp-Pro-Quiz/readme.txt

 = XX =
 * fix #2 - Free Answer: "0" Answer is marked as incorrect (https://github.com/xeno010/Wp-Pro-Quiz/issues/2)
 * Translation for korean have been added (Thanks Kyeong Choi)
+* Translation for finnish have been added (Thanks Mikko Sävilahti)
 * Updated italian translation (Thanks Fabio)

 = 0.35 =